pmckenz1/monarda_fistulosa_color/README.md

-# Range-wide Analysis of Monarda fistulosa flower color with iNaturalist data
+# Range-wide analysis of *Monarda fistulosa* flower color with iNaturalist data

 We apply the following pipeline:
 1) GBIF export of all Monarda fistulosa observations in North America